plasticweather/customer-segmentation-retail/README.md

 💡 *Why this project?*
 We chose **customer segmentation** because it merges our backgrounds: Shalini brought business intuition and logic, while I had experience tailoring conservation giving programs for diverse client profiles.
-Understanding **clusters + customer behaviour and nuances** wasn’t just academic, it’s exactly the kind of insight that drives smarter marketing, personalized outreach, meaningful client relationships (with the bonus of cool talking points in an interview!)
+Understanding **clusters + customer behaviour and nuances** wasn’t just academic, it’s exactly the kind of insight that drives smarter marketing, personalized outreach, meaningful client relationships (with the bonus of business-relevant talking points in an interview!)

 *AI DISCLOSURE: Some documentation, formatting, and report structuring support was assisted by generative AI tools (Perplexity.ai).
 All analysis, coding, and interpretation are our own.*